drkieranwood/ardupilot_sitl_docker/README.md

    - Hold shift and right click in an empty space in the folder - there should be a "Open PowerShell window here" option in the context menu.
    - Else, use 'cd' commands
    - The prompt should show something like ```PS C:\GitProjects\ardupilot_sitl_docker>```
+6) Run the commands below.
+   - The first time ```build``` is run might take some time.
+It effectively downloads a small Linux OS, clones the Ardupilot repository, and compiles ArduCopter, ArduRover, ArduPlane etc...

 ## Build and run local (tested on Windows)